sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- Generate migrations from models file (sequelize-auto-generate)
-- Make tables be underscored
 - Error handling around creating a new RSVP
 - Have contact endpoint send me an email
 - Send RSVP/Contact form submits to BE endpoint